-Points on Your License/Suspended License
+Points on Your License and License Suspension

 Penalties for Out-of-State Drivers

 In Virginia, most of the above penalties apply equally to in-state and out-of-state drivers.
-Even if you live in another state, you’ll have to show up in the Virginia court listed on your ticket on your assigned day.
+Even if you live in another state, you might have to show up in the Virginia court listed on your ticket on your assigned day.

 This is because most states subscribe to the Interstate Driver’s License Compact.
 Basically, this compact says that a state can treat a criminal traffic charge from another state as if it occurred in their own jurisdiction.

 In other words, your home state will penalize your license based on its own reckless driving laws, not Virginia’s.
 This is particularly relevant for North Carolina residents, who may suffer an immediate 30-day license suspension.

-Depending on the circumstances of your reckless driving case, your lawyer may try for one of two options.
+Depending on the circumstances of your reckless driving case, your lawyer may argue for one of two options.

-If you have a strong argument for innocence, your attorney may attempt to get the case dismissed.
+If you have a strong argument for innocence, your attorney may attempt to get the case dismissed entirely.
 If you can’t make that argument, your attorney may instead argue for a reduced charge, such as improper driving.